 ‘Termos e Condicoes’ – Erasmo Carlos, from Amor É Isso

 Many of Brazil’s top musical stars from the late 1960’s and 70’s are beginning to wind down their careers.
 But one Brazilian evergreen continues to surprise, and he did it again last year.
 Erasmo Carlos made his mark as a songwriting partner with Roberto Carlos (no relation), but his own credits as a singer have been stellar.
 That’s especially true with his trademark style of Brazilian R&B. 2018 saw a return in a big way, when he teamed up with rapper Emicida for ‘Terms & Conditions’ with its irresistible hook.

 Honorable Mention: The Best of Brazilian Music for 2018

 Last October saw the release of a new album by another rising star who sings in Portuguese.
 Márcia was born and raised in Lisbon, but her affinity with Rio’s music scene is helping to make her a top voice in Portugal, too.
-The song is called ‘Tempo da Adventura’ and I expect that you’ll be hearing more from her in the year to come.
+The song is called ‘Tempo da Adventura’ and we expect that you’ll be hearing more from her in the years to come.

 ‘Matteo’ – Basia, from Butterflies